-What is the London Writers Society (LWS),
+What is the London Writers Society (LWS)?
+And what does the LWS offer Canadian authors?

 Being an author often appears to be the perfect lifestyle.
 Relaxing in cafes, writing in the park, working from home, or wherever you feel like writing that day, but as a writer and author, I can tell you that the truth is it’s far from that.
+Writing can be a lonely occupation, so the opportunity to join other writers from around your community is a fantastic way to boost your mood, manage mental health and wellness, and socialize with other people who share the same interests.

 Of course, there are a lot of reasons why we all do what we do, and don’t get me wrong, there are plenty of great things about being a writer, but there’s also a lot of hard work that goes into it, especially if you’re a self-published author.